Convention of Chuenpi: Banquet

 On the same day as the Hong Kong ceremony, Elliot left Macao on board the steamer Nemesis to meet Qishan at Lotus Flower Hill near the Second Bar pagoda to settle the convention.
 100 marines from the Wellesley, Druid, and Calliope were embarked on board the steamer Madagascar to be Elliot's guard of honour.
 He was accompanied by several officers, including Lieutenant Anthony Stransham, Captain Thomas Herbert, and Captain Thomas Maitland, as well as the military band of the Wellesley.
 As the steamers passed through the Bogue, they were saluted with three guns by the forts on both sides.
 The steamer returned the salute while the band played "God Save the Queen".
 The ships arrived too late in the evening to land, but Qishan sent a few staff who said he would be ready to receive them in the morning.

 At 9 am, after boarding the steamers' boats and Chinese boats provided by Qishan, they sailed to the landing place about 0.25 mi up a creek.
 The marine guard was drawn up for Elliot, accompanied by Captain Herbert and Captain Richard Dundas, and preceded by the band before Qishan received the party at his main tent.
 This was the first time in Sino-British relations that a Chinese high official received a British representative, with a carefully selected suite, not as a "barbarian vassal" but as a plenipotentiary of standing.
 A series of dishes were served at the luncheon for over 20 people, including the shark's fin and bird's nest soups.
-Elliot and interpreter John Morrison later had a private meeting with Qishan, who did not sign the convention but agreed to put matters in abeyance until Chusan was evacuated.
+Elliot and interpreter John Morrison later had a private meeting with Qishan, who did not sign the convention but agreed to put matters in abeyance until Zhoushan was evacuated.
 In the evening, the Nemesis launched a display of rockets and fireworks "for the amusement" of Qishan on shore.

-In February 1841, Qishan sent a memorial to the emperor which reached Peking (Beijing) on 16 February.
+In February 1841, Qishan sent a memorial to the emperor which reached Beijing on 16 February.
 He covered four main topics, summarised as follows: